Unique continuation for many-body Schr\"odinger operators and the Hohenberg-Kohn theorem. II. The Pauli Hamiltonian

 \subsection{Acknowledgement}

 I warmly thank Mathieu Lewin, my PhD advisor, for having supervized me during this work.
 This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement MDFT No 725528).
-I thank Andre Laestadius and the Norwegian Centre for Advanced Study for having organized, funded and hosted a seminar on Current DFT at Oslo in July 2018, during which I learned about new problems which are partly treated in this article.
-I thank Erik Tellgren for having presented his work on the Hohenberg-Kohn theorem for the Maxwell-Schr\"odinger model.
+This article was published under DOI 10.4171/DM/765, Documenta Mathematica, vol. 25, p.
+869-898 (2020), and the journal version can be found at the address